lewj85/jessesort/README.md

 # JesseSort

-JesseSort is a novel sorting algorithm that introduces a new data structure called a Rainbow to efficiently organize and merge elements.
-It achieves a runtime of O(n log n).
+JesseSort is a hybrid sorting algorithm that utilizes 2 Patience Sorts and Powersort under the hood.

 # Setup